Prometheus3375/destiny2-auto-fishing/readme.md

 1. Open project directory in Explorer, type `powershell` in address line and press Enter.
 2. If there is a virtual environment (installation step 5), activate it.
-3. Switch you keyboard layout to English (USA).
+3. Switch your keyboard layout to English (USA).
 4. Run `python -m d2autofishing 1920 1080 english E` to start the script
    for screen with resolution 1920x1080 and Destiny 2 with English localization and `E` as interaction key.